 Tourists or professionals intent on filming in Bhutan must abide by Bhutanese Filming Regulations 1995 available with the implementing agency (Tourism Council of Bhutan) .
 The regulation does not apply to feature and cinematography films.

-Application for a filming permit must be submitted to the Tourism Council of Bhutan (TCB) at least 30 days in advance.
-The application must be accompanied by :
+Application for a filming permit must be submitted to the Department of Tourism (DoT) at least 30 days in advance.
+The application must be accompanied by

-In addition a security of $5000 must be deposited with TCB.
-The deposit will be refunded upon completion of the film to the satisfaction of Tourism Council of Bhutan.
+In addition a security of $5000 must be deposited with DoT.
+The deposit will be refunded upon completion of the film to the satisfaction of Department of Tourism.